As the watch industry’s glitziest annual get-together is cancelled due to Covid-19, watch lovers are invited to connect with brands online

 Take two credit cards from your wallet and place them back-to-back.
 While we can’t verify this in person, Piaget promises that it’s Altiplano Ultimate Concept is thinner than the width of your Amex and Visa combined.
 In fact, at a truly mind-boggling 2mm in thickness, the Altiplano Ultimate Concept is the thinnest mechanical watch ever created.
 The baffling feat was achieved by, among other things, employing the watch’s case-back as a substitute mainplate, reducing the width of wheels from 0.20mm to 0.12mm, and slimming the sapphire crystal from 1mm to a scarcely-there 0.2mm.
 Too thin to be made out of conventional materials, the case of the Altiplano Ultimate Concept was forged from a new, cobalt-based alloy.
 Supposedly it’s 2.3 times stronger than gold – still, you wouldn’t want to accidentally sit on the thing.

-Proving that blue and pink gold go together like raspberry gin and elderflower tonic – try it – is Vacheron Constantin’s Overseas Perpetual Calendar Ultra-Thin, which, from the accompanying lifestyle shots, looks like a completely inconspicuous little number whose wearer would never want you noticing.
+Proving that blue and pink gold go together like raspberry gin and elderflower tonic is Vacheron Constantin’s Overseas Perpetual Calendar Ultra-Thin, which, from the accompanying lifestyle shots, I think you'll agree, looks like a completely inconspicuous little number.

 It’s the first time Vacheron Constantin has married a blue-lacquered dial with this particular type of gold (5N 18K, to get technical), which extends from the watch’s case and bracelet to its hour markers, hands and moon disc.
 There’s also a gold oscillating weight visible through a sapphire crystal case-back – although that’s made of more ‘standard’ 22K gold.